-Section IV: ,
+Section IV:

-Have you previously filed a Title VI complaint with this agency Yes No
+Have you previously filed a Title VI complaint with this agency?
+Yes No

 Section V:

-Have you filed this complaint with any other Federal, State, or or State Court? local agency, or wi th any Federal
+Have you filed this complaint with any other Federal, State, or loo or State Court? cal agency, or wit th any Federal

 ( ) Yes ( ) No

-If yes, check all that apply:

-( ) Federal Agency: ( ) Federal Court:

-( ) State Agency: ( ) State Co urt:

-( ) Local Agency:
+If yes, check all that apply: ( ) Federal Agency:( ) Federal Cou ( ) State Agency:( ) State Court ( ) Local Agency:

-Please provide information about a contact person at the ager filed. cy/court where the e complaint was
+Please provide information about a contact person at the agency, filed. court where the complaint was

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI:

 Name of agency complaint is against:

 Contact person:

 Title:

 Telephone number:

-You may attach any written materials or other information that complaint. you think is releva nt to your
+You may attach any written materials or other information that yo complaint. u think is relevar nt to your

-Signature and date required below
+Signature and date required below.

-Signature Date